catalyst/azure-connector_moodle/README.md

 An Azure Logic App connector for Moodle.

+The connector is provided as an Open API definition file.

 This connector allows Microsoft [Logic Apps](https://azure.microsoft.com/en-au/services/logic-apps/) and [Power Apps](https://web.powerapps.com/) to interface with several Moodle webservices.<br/>
 This allows Moodle functionality to be driven by external sources via Logic Apps.